 Although growth has slowed since then, there are still many employment opportunities for foreigners in Taipei.
 The downside is that, aside from company transfers, opportunities for expats in Taiwan are concentrated in a few industries, such as IT, English teaching, translation, international trade and journalism.
 There are many English-language publications, so qualified expats may find work with a newspaper, magazine or with other publishers.
 Long-term residents often start up their own businesses, including bars, bakeries and restaurants.

 That said, if an expat has the right kind of qualifications, there may be opportunities in their field.
 It's common to meet foreigners working in tech companies, accounting firms, banks, finance companies, pharmaceutical firms and more.

 Most foreigners with senior positions in Taipei have been transferred to the city by their company back home.
 Apart from this, it can be difficult to find a senior position, as most companies try to hire locally.

 Expats searching for jobs in Taipei should look for listings on online job portals and through local publications.
 As there are many multinational companies in Taipei, job seekers should also visit company-specific websites to see if any positions have been posted.
 Otherwise, expats should approach recruitment agencies who represent companies in Taiwan.

 Work culture in Taipei

-One major complaint by expats and locals alike is that the 9am to 5pm workday in Taipei actually consists of longer hours than were initially advertised.
+One major complaint by expats and locals alike is that the 9am to 5pm workday in Taipei actually consists of longer hours than initially advertised.
 Expats may be asked to work on weekends and might get emails or phone calls from work as late as 10pm.
-It is not uncommon for employers to expect their employees to finish projects or conduct research in their personal time.
+It isn't uncommon for employers to expect their employees to finish projects or conduct research in their personal time.